-Your answers to the following questions asked in the Learning Activity will most likely not exactly match the ones I have proposed as being correct.
+Your answers to the following questions asked in the Learning Activity will most likely not exactly match the ones I have proposed as being my view.
 Here it is of importance that you state your views as you see them in the Scriptures.

 1. Some Christians are still waiting for the coming of Christ today because they have been misled by incorrect Bible understanding.
 They have come to believe that Jesus had to come back a second time physically in order to fulfill the Scriptures and since there is no evidence of that taking place they still wait.
 This is a result of them not seeing that Jesus did not have to come back physically as indicated in other Learning Activities on this web site, but rather He could come back, and did come back, spiritually!
 Christ did come back circa AD 70 and now lives in the believer today.

 2. This theological error in the minds of some Christians is partially the result of them not being able to distinguish the physical from the spiritual when reading the Scriptures and other historical documents such as the writings of Josephus.
 This prevents them from seeing that the Scriptures both require and verify that Jesus did come back (spiritually) circa AD 70 and now lives in the believer.
 A lack of understanding of the Old Covenant and the New Covenant also contributes to this confusion.

 3. All of this was fulfilled through the events leading up to and culminating with the destruction of Jerusalem circa AD 70 by the Roman Army.

 4. The “end” Matthew was speaking of was the end of the Old Covenant.
 There are a number of Learning Activities on this web site explaining the Old and New Covenants (see Learning Activities # 27, 28, 29, 29A, and 29B.